awebneck/couchrest-rails/README.md

 Use the rake tasks to create databases, delete databases, reset databases, push views and load fixtures:

-    rake couchdb:create[database]             # Create a CouchDB database defined in config/couchdb.yml for the current environment (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:delete[database]             # Deletes a CouchDB database for the current RAILS_ENV (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:fixtures:load[database]      # Load fixtures into a current environment's CouchDB database (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:lucene:push[database]        # Push Lucene views into a current environment's CouchDB database (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:views:push[database]         # Push views into a current environment's CouchDB database (use no database argument to use all databases defined in CouchRestRails::Document models)
+    rake couchdb:create[database]             # Create a CouchDB database defined in config/couchdb.yml for the current environment (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:delete[database]             # Deletes a CouchDB database for the current Rails.env (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:fixtures:load[database]      # Load fixtures into a current environment's CouchDB database (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:lucene:push[database]        # Push Lucene views into a current environment's CouchDB database (use no database argument to use all databases defined in CouchRestRails::Document models) rake couchdb:views:push[database]         # Push views into a current environment's CouchDB database (use no database argument to use all databases defined in CouchRestRails::Document models)